Pan Size : 8inch Square Pan

 Take a deep breath, warm up your arms & elbow for a good workout in the next steps!

-6) Start to slap & knead your dough by pulling up the whole dough & slapping it down like this .
+6) Start to slap & fold your dough by pulling up the whole dough & slapping it down like this (it’s very tacky at the initial stages but trust me when I say, it gets better after 2mins and subsequently 7mins into hand kneading).
 Repeat this motion by taking the dough nearest to your body, fold it front then pulling up the dough and slapping it again.
 I did this for a good 12–15mins before the dough was smooth & did not leave any sticky residue anymore.
 Most bits on my hand & fingers were back into the dough.
 It is definitely still tacky due to the high hydration

 7) Test your dough by stretching it to see if it stretches well without breaking immediately & if it passes the “window pane test”.
 You can start your 1st proofing once this is done.